 Note that I could have drawn the four scrambled boards in Figure 2.1 anywhere I wanted to, but I have a particular layout in mind.
 Also, notice we have three different colored arrows.
-In this case, a green arrow corresponds to toggling the tile in position 1 (s{11}), a blue arrow corresponds to toggling position 2 (s{22}), and a red arrow corresponds to spinning the whole board (s{12}).
+In this case, a green arrow corresponds to toggling the tile in position 1 ( $s{11}$ ), a purple arrow corresponds to toggling position 2 ( $s{22}$ ), and a orange arrow corresponds to spinning the whole board ( $s{12}$ ).